zhetai/motia/packages/snap/README.md

 Here are the details about this step:

-- `type`: `api` - This is an API step that we can trigger this via HTTP request.
+- `type`: `api` - This is an API step that we can trigger via HTTP request.
 Steps can be of four types - API, Event, NOOP, and Cron.
 - `path`: `/hello-world` - The URL path to access this step.
 This is the API Endpoint.
 - `method`: `GET` - HTTP request method.
 - `name`: `HelloWorld` - Name for this step